apache/spark/docs/structured-streaming-kafka-integration.md

 Kafka's own configurations can be set via `DataStreamReader.option` with `kafka.` prefix, e.g, `stream.option("kafka.bootstrap.servers", "host:port")`.
 For possible kafkaParams, see [Kafka consumer config docs](http://kafka.apache.org/documentation.html#newconsumerconfigs).

+Note that the following Kafka params cannot be set and the Kafka source will throw an exception:
+- **group.id**: Kafka source will create a unique group id for each query automatically.
+- **auto.offset.reset**: Set the source option `startingOffset` to `earliest` or `latest` to specify where to start instead.
+Structured Streaming manages which offsets are consumed internally, rather than rely on the kafka Consumer to do it.
+This will ensure that no data is missed when when new topics/partitions are dynamically subscribed.
+Note that `startingOffset` only applies when a new Streaming query is started, and that resuming will always pick up from where the query left off.
+- **key.deserializer**: Keys are always deserialized as byte arrays with ByteArrayDeserializer.
+Use Dataframe operations to explicitly deserialize the keys.
+- **value.deserializer**: Values are always deserialized as byte arrays with ByteArrayDeserializer.
+ Use Dataframe operations to explicitly deserialize the values.
+- **enable.auto.commit**: Kafka source doesn't commit any offset.
+- **interceptor.classes**: Kafka source always read keys and values as byte arrays.
+It's not safe to use ConsumerInterceptor as it may break the query.

 ### Deploying